 Practically all cast frameworks for removable partial dentures are made from a chromium-cobalt (Cr-Co) alloy.
-The popularity of Cr-Co alloys has been attributed to their low density (weight), high modulus of elasticity (stiffness), low material cost, and resistance to tarnish.
+The popularity of chromium-cobalt alloys has been attributed to their low density (weight), high modulus of elasticity (stiffness), low material cost, and resistance to tarnish.
 The term stellite alloy historically has referred to this class of alloy.
-Today the more common alloys contain 60% to 63% Co, 29% to 31.5% Cr, and 5% to 6% Mo, with the balance including Si, Mn, Fe, N, and C. The addition of controlled amounts of nitrogen (<.5%) is reported to improve physical properties.
-Titanium is also used as a removable partial denture (RPD) frame material; however, production difficulties continue to hinder its widespread use.
+Today the more common alloys contain 60% to 63% Co, 29% to 31.5% Cr, and 5% to 6% molybdenum (Mo), with the balance including silicon (Si), manganese (Mn), iron (Fe), nitrogen (N), and carbon (C).
+The addition of controlled amounts of nitrogen (<0.5%) is reported to improve physical properties.
+Titanium is also used as a removable partial denture frame material; however, production difficulties continue to hinder its widespread use.
 The dentist should become familiar with the alloy used by her/his laboratory and should closely monitor fit, density, and rigidity.

-The following are comparable characteristics of gold alloys and chromium-cobalt alloys: (1) each is well tolerated by oral tissues; (2) they are equally acceptable esthetically; (3) enamel abrasion by either alloy is insignificant on vertical tooth surfaces; (4) a low-fusing chrome-cobalt alloy or gold alloy can be cast to wrought wire, and wroughtwire components may be soldered to either gold or chrome-cobalt alloys (these characteristics are important in overcoming the objection by some dentists to the increased stiffness of chromium-cobalt alloys for the portions of direct retainers that must engage an undercut of the abutment tooth); (5) the accuracy obtainable in casting either alloy is clinically acceptable under strictly controlled investing and casting procedures; and (6) soldering procedures for the repair of frameworks can be performed on each alloy.
+The following are comparable characteristics of gold alloys and chromium-cobalt alloys: (1) each is well tolerated by oral tissues; (2) they are equally acceptable esthetically; (3) enamel abrasion by either alloy is insignificant on vertical tooth surfaces; (4) a low-fusing chrome-cobalt alloy or gold alloy can be cast to wrought wire, and wrought-wire components may be soldered to either gold or chrome-cobalt alloys (these characteristics are important in overcoming the objection by some dentists to the increased stiffness of chromiumcobalt alloys for the portions of direct retainers that must engage an undercut of the abutment tooth); (5) the accuracy obtainable in casting either alloy is clinically acceptable under strictly controlled investing and casting procedures; and (6) soldering procedures for the repair of frameworks can be performed on each alloy.